 The endowment is the financial foundation that underpins the University’s teaching and research mission and supports Princeton’s exceptional financial aid program, which makes it possible for students from all backgrounds to live and learn at the University without incurring debt.

-Princeton’s endowment is the fifth-largest in the country, with a value of $24.3 billion as of March 31, 2020.
-The earnings from the endowment cover more than half of the University’s annual operating budget and help fund the University’s highest priority strategic initiatives, while preserving real value for future generations.
+Princeton’s endowment is the fifth-largest in the country, with a portfolio value of $34.1 billion as of June 30, 2023.
+The earnings from the endowment provide about two-thirds of the University’s net operating revenues and help fund the University’s highest priority strategic initiatives, while preserving real value for future generations.
 To pursue this goal, the endowment maintains an equity-biased portfolio and seeks to partner with best-in-class investment management firms across diverse asset categories.

-The total return on Princeton’s endowment—defined as “dividends and interest on portfolio holdings, plus or minus capital appreciation or depreciation”—is estimated to be just under 12% per year over the 25-year period ending June 30, 2020.
+The annualized return on Princeton’s endowment—defined as “dividends and interest on portfolio holdings, plus or minus capital appreciation or depreciation”—is approximately 11% over the 25-year period ending June 30, 2023.